 What if you have acne?

 "Those with acne should avoid dairy, sugar, gluten, and look for ways to decrease cortisol," says Gerstner.
-These food groups spike insulin levels and throw your hormones out of whack, which then causes breakouts.
+The idea is that these food groups spike insulin levels and throw your hormones out of whack, which then causes breakouts.
 She continues, "Acne responds well to a great topical routine but often needs orals as well.
 Topical solutions include glycolic pads, retinol, and masks."
 If your skin isn't clearing up on a topical regimen, speak with your dermatologist about which prescriptive internal remedies you can try.

 Engelman also loves retinol's acne-fighting prowess.
 "Retinoids are the backbone of any acne treatment," she says.
-"Previously, all retinoids were prescription-only, but as of two years ago, the FDA approved adapalene (marketed as Differin Gel and Proactiv Adapalene Gel) to be sold over the counter without a prescription.
+"Previously, all retinoids were prescription-only, but...the FDA approved adapalene (marketed as Differin Gel and Proactiv Adapalene Gel) to be sold over the counter without a prescription.
 Retinoids help treat two major causes of acne: dead-skin buildup and inflammation."

 What are some skincare mistakes women over 40 make?